leancodepl/flutter_webp/README.md

 Here are some commonly used parameters for cwebp:

 - `-q`, `--quality`: Set the quality factor for the output image.
 The value should be between 0 and 100, with 100 being the highest quality.
 For example, `--quality=80`.
+- `loseless`: Encode the image without any loss.
+For images with fully transparent area, the invisible pixel values (R/G/B or Y/U/V) will be preserved only if the `--exact` option is used..
 - `-m`, `--method`: Set the compression method.
 The value can be `0` (fastest), `1` (default), `2` (slowest), or `3` (best quality).
 For example, `--method=2`.
 - `-f`, `--filter`: Set the filter strength.
 The value can be between 0 and 100, with 0 being no filtering and 100 being maximum filtering.
 For example, `--filter=50`.
 - `-s`, `--size`: Set the target size for the output image.
 The value should be in bytes.
 For example, `--size=500000`.